javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 alert( "S\u0307\u0323".normalize() == "\u1e68" ); // true
 ```

 In reality, this is not always the case.
-The reason being that the symbol `Ṩ` is "common enough", so UTF-16 creators included it in the main table and gave it the code.
+The reason being that the symbol `Ṩ` is "common enough", so UTF-16 creators included it in the main table and gave it the code.

 If you want to learn more about normalization rules and variants -- they are described in the appendix of the Unicode standard: [Unicode Normalization Forms](http://www.unicode.org/reports/tr15/), but for most practical purposes the information from this section is enough.